Flying nonstop across the Eurasian landmass had great appeal at the time although airfares at that time were still awfully steep.

 Iran closed its borders after the 1979 revolution.
 Popular resentment boiled over against a monarchy which played host to an increasing number of foreign nationals whose alcohol lifestyles were considered an affront to many strict Shiite Muslims, and which would ignore increasing poverty from such occurrences as drought, while popping the champagne corks for the nobility and foreign visitors to Persepolis in 1972.

 Afghanistan became a lawless battleground for the superpowers, one that is still fought over years after the Soviet withdrawal.
 Both thought they could walk in, set up a friendly government and be out within a year.
 Both got bogged down in a long and costly war of attrition that in the end both chose to fall back from.
-Invading countries with a known determined resistance is like entering a lobster pot—it’s easy to get in but very difficult to get out.
+Invading countries with a known determined resistance is like entering a lobster pot—it’s easy to get in but the devil’s own job to get out of.

 One basic reaction to what happened to the world in the last decades, is to look back, not to look forward.
 People are scared of looking forward, it’s much easier to look back to the old truths of their religion, to reinforce certainties rather than explore ideas of living, to retreat into insular communities so as to preserve their identity.